Published November 12, 2021 – Last Update November 3, 2023

 As a result, the total energy used per person per kilometer is also rather low.
 All in all, from an economic point of view as well as from a climate point of view, HSR is only competitive starting at nine million passengers per year and over distances of less than 500 km.

 This is a common misunderstanding, often used in framing.
 Fact is that specifically on short flights almost all of the energy used for the climb is recovered during the descent.
 This is a consequence of the law of the conservation of energy.
 See for more on this the blog-post ‘Knowledge Lost‘.

 That might happen, but then all other human sources of CO2-emissions would have to be reduced by at least 75% and, moreover, aviation would not have to participate in the energy transition.
 Of course the latter has to happen and the former would be a great achievement.
 Incidentally, the source of this frame is a clever fake-news item from an action group.
 So clever in fact that even the New York Times fell for it.
 See the post ‘New York Times Tackled‘ for an analysis.

 Not really.
 With a share of about 2% of the greenhouse gas emissions, aviation is almost irrelevant.
 And it will remain so, despite the expected growth.
 Of course, aviation must also participate in the energy transition and that 2% must go to zero, but that is certainly not the biggest obstacle to achieving climate goals.
-The major challenge for our society is to produce sufficient amounts of emission-free energy.
+The major challenge for our society is to produce sufficient amounts of emission-free electricity.

 The image of aviation as the Big Bad Wolf in the land of climate change is framing and was promoted by a piece in Bloomberg, among others.
 See the post ‘Bloomberg’s Blooper‘ for an analysis.
-For the amount of emission-free energy needed and what this means for the aviation energy transition, see the post ‘Airway to 2050‘.
+For the amount of emission-free electricity needed and what this means for the aviation energy transition, see the post ‘Airway to 2050‘.

 If you wish, you may submit additional questions by using the Contact page.